You will. If you do what the guy I’m about to introduce you to did.

 “I see.
 Well, I’m not a franchise attorney, so I don’t really go too deep into the FDD.
-Maybe I can provide some general guidance, though.”
+But, maybe I can provide some general non-legal guidance, though.”

 “Well, any help you give us would be greatly appreciated.
 We have to sign our franchise agreement tomorrow.”

 “Tomorrow?
 Why do you have to sign it tomorrow?”

 “Because that’s when the Franchise Fee discount ends.”

 “Wait…wait a second.
 You mean to say that you’re calling to get some pretty important questions answered the day before you’re going to be sending in a check for thousands of dollars and signing a 30-page legal document?”